Kukulkan14/ECE287FINAL/WIKI/Report.md

 - Switch 17 is our reset signal and resets the system when it is in the off position.
 - The push button keys allow the user to make an input.
 The inputs are four to one from left to right.
 ## Game States
 Within the game are 24 different game states plus a state for confirming user input.
-The confirm input state was made to prevent the user from flying through the game if they hold the button for too long.
+The confirm input state was made to ensure only one input is registered at a time.
 The game states are a mix of option screens, continue screens, and ending screens.
 The 24 screens are alphabetically as follows.
 ### ALIVE
 - Your iPad is alive.
 You fly through the exam thinking how easy it is.
 While you are right, more time would have been better.
   - You passed!
 A-